‘If I had to name just one book that sparked off the whole da Vinci craze, this would be it. This is the book that gave me the most food for thought.’

 Yet words are not enough.
 See the staggering comparison of the Shroud and Salvator Mundi for yourself...

-The dramatic evidence to link Leonardo da Vinci with the Shroud of Turin can be seen immediately by comparing the face of his painting the Salvator Mundi with (a) the face of the man on the Shroud in photographic negative and (b) the portrait of the man on the Shroud painted by Ariel Aggemian in 1935.
+The dramatic evidence to link Leonardo da Vinci with the Shroud of Turin can be seen immediately by comparing the face of his painting the Salvator Mundi with the face of the man on the Shroud in photographic negative.
 The exact comparison is final proof positive that da Vinci had an intimate knowledge of the Shroud.

 Turin Shroud was the focus of the 1995 BBC TV Everyman programme, 'Double Exposure', and National Geographic's award-winning 2001 Leonardo - the Man Behind the Shroud.
 The book was also serialised in the Daily Mail.